 Assume now that the agent has two tasks, as in the multi-tasking model.
-The tasks may be thought of as the agent transferring knowledge to, or enrolling, two different types of beneficiary households.
+The tasks may be thought of as the agent exerting effort to transfer knowledge to, or enrol, two different types of beneficiary households.
 However, unlike in the classic multi-tasking model, the outcomes associated with the two tasks are assumed to be equally measurable.
-Instead, the differences between the two tasks will lie in the agent's intrinsic payoff from success and her cost of effort.
-Extending the notation from the previous section, let $Y_1$ and $Y_2$ be the binary outcomes for the two tasks and $e_1$ and $e_2$ , the corresponding effort levels.
+Instead, the differences between the two tasks are in the agent's intrinsic pay-off from success and her cost of effort.
+Extending the notation from the previous section, let $Y_1$ and $Y_2$ be the binary outcomes for the two tasks and $e_1$ and $e_2$ the corresponding effort levels.